 Securing a Sustainable future

 Taking care of the world’s resources responsibly should be part of every company’s culture.
 In logistics, this can be achieved through optimizing supply chains, and more importantly, by improving packaging solutions.
-Whether it is aligning sizes to the mode of transport or introducing sustainable materials, all efforts are needed to secure a sustainable future.
-However, the efforts need to be well thought through to avoid causing environmental issues instead of solving them.
-Therefore, it is important that we look at sustainability in a broader sense.

 To reduce the complexity of the topic “sustainability,” we should choose a clearly defined target and then investigate the implications of that target.
 One of the main goals that comes back again and again is related to our climate and the global warming effect.
 No-one would deny that it would be favorable to reduce any effect we may have on the climate.

 One of the main aspects in global warming potential is the carbon footprint, or CO2.
 In terms of packaging and logistics, CO2 is created while the packaging is manufactured, transported and at the end-of-life.
 The impact can be calculated by a life cycle analysis program.
 Some packaging companies have developed their own software, giving them the ability to immediately compare which solutions have the lowest CO2.
 These programs can measure and show the significant CO2 savings that can be reached, and equally important, also have a positive economic effect by:

 - Utilizing the full surface and height of the transport eg: use the whole pallet